 The plight of Feng and parents highlights a larger social issue in China.

-A 2013 Xinhua News Agency study shows that “there is a shortage of professionally qualified caregivers across the country with approximately 10 million people needed to provide care for the aging population.”
+A 2013 Xinhua News Agency study shows that “there is a shortage of professionally qualified caregivers across the country with approximately 10 million people needed to provide care for the ageing population.”

 Only 300,000 people work as caregivers in China currently, with less than a third of them trained properly.